Is mixing genres into a single game a good or a bad idea? How can you get the best out of both worlds?

 This is one of the main reasons why players uninstall games.
-This is especially true for games that bring simple, repetitive gameplay.
+This is especially true for games that bring simple, repetitive gameplay and nothing else.

 However, when games combine different gameplay types, the situation is better.

-According to Kantar, hybrid gamers are less likely to churn if a game is repetitive or not engaging enough.
+According to research by Kantar, hybrid gamers are less likely to churn if a game is repetitive or not engaging enough.

 Pro: Less Direct Competition